 If you have questions about this grant, contact Isabel Cajulis at firstname.lastname@example.org or Bernadette Mack at email@example.com.

-Scholarships for students are offered in varying amounts (starting at $500) and are available to female students (including WJA members) who are enrolled in fine jewelry and watch design courses with classes between August 1, 2017 and July 31, 2018.
-In 2013, WJA awarded $30,000 in scholarships to 11 deserving students.
-Funds for WJA Member Grants are provided through direct member donations, the Tributes program, the Annual Awards For Excellence Gala raffle, our generous sponsors, and from chapters all over the country.
+Scholarships for students are offered in varying amounts (starting at $500) and are available to female students (including WJA members) who are enrolled in fine jewelry and watch design courses with classes between August 1, 2018 and July 31, 2019.
+Since 2012, the WJA Foundation has awarded more than $250,000 in scholarships and grants.

 Each year we award scholarships in three different categories:

-- Designer Category (based on designs by the student, includes CAD and drawings) and
+Designer Category (based on designs by the student, includes CAD and drawings)

 APPLICATION PERIOD: Feb 28 - April 18